§ 90-352. Definitions.

-As used in this Article, unless the context otherwise requires, the term:
+The following definitions apply in this Article, unless the context otherwise requires:

-(2) "Dietetics/nutrition" means the integration and application of principles derived from the science of nutrition, biochemistry, physiology, food, and management and from behavioral and social sciences to achieve and maintain a healthy status.
-The primary function of dietetic/nutrition practice is the provision of nutrition care services.
+(2) Dietetics. - The integration and application of principles derived from the science of nutrition, biochemistry, physiology, food, and management and from behavioral and social sciences to achieve and maintain a healthy status.
+The primary function of dietetics is the provision of medical nutrition therapy.

 a.
-Assessing the nutritional needs of individuals and groups, and determining resources and constraints in the practice setting.
+Assessing and evaluating the nutritional needs of individuals and groups, and determining resources and constraints in the practice setting, including ordering laboratory tests related to the practice of nutrition and dietetics.

 b.
 Establishing priorities, goals, and objectives that meet nutritional needs and are consistent with available resources and constraints.